heikkivihersalo/kotisivu-block-theme/.vite/README.md

 - Function-specific helpers stay in the same file as the main function
 - Shared helpers within a util go into a `helpers.js` file at the util root
 - Utils can have sub-utils (like `bundle/utils/`) with their own `lib/` and `index.js`
+- Constants specific to one util go in that util's `constants.js` file

 ## 🔄 Plugin Flow